johndpope/Bitcoin_non_coerced_hardfork/README.md

 # Discussion

 It must be studied what possible price effect might be generated on the new chain in the first blocks being created and migrated.

+The mining algorithm might effect how blockchains are tied?

 # Conclusion